lbernardo/install_kubernetes/readme.md

-# Install Kubernetes in Only node
+# Install kubernetes on a single node

 ```console
 ./install.sh